jayinmt/ai-powered-text-summarization/README.md

 - **Language & Libraries**: Python, `transformers` for the AI model, `beautifulsoup4` and `requests` for scraping text from URLs, `argparse` for CLI implementation.
 - **Model Deployment**: Use a lightweight model or distillation techniques if the focus is on speed and efficiency, or demonstrate the use of more complex models for better accuracy.
-- **Error Handling**: Robust error handling to manage common issues like network failures, invalid input, or model loading errors.
+- **Error Handling**: The script now includes comprehensive error handling for various scenarios:
+  - Network errors when fetching URLs
+  - Invalid or missing input (text or URL)
+  - Issues during model loading or text summarization
+  - Timeout for URL requests to prevent hanging on slow or unresponsive websites

+## Recent Improvements

+1. Enhanced error handling and input validation
+2. Added a timeout for URL requests
+3. Improved bullet point formatting in the summary output
+4. More informative error messages for different types of failures

 ## License